-This finding can be made, in that the project site is, located between the shoreline and the first public road, however, the single family residence will not interfere with public access to the beach, ocean, or any nearby body of water.
+This finding can be made.
+The project site is located between the shoreline and the first public road, however, the single family residence will not interfere with public access to the beach, ocean, or any nearby body of water.
 Further, the project site is not identified as a priority acquisition site in the County Local Coastal Program.

-Although 23 Avenue is identified as a neighborhood public access point, the roadway itself will end at the southern property line of the project site with no other improved access to the beach along the roadway or at the end of the ROW.
-Given the proximity of direct public access points from East Cliff Drive to the beach immediately to the west of this site, it does not appear to be necessary to provide additional access where there is no need nor where vertical access does not exist.
+Although 23rd Avenue is identified as a neighborhood public access point, the roadway itself will end at the southern property line of the project site with no other improved access to the beach along the roadway or at the end of the ROW.
+Given the proximity of direct public access points from East Cliff Drive to the beach immediately to the west of this site, it does not appear to be necessary to provide additional access where there is adequate access and where the coastal bluff prevents easy pedestrian reach of the beach.